 Sign up to our newsletter for style and decor inspiration, house tours, project advice and more

-Step 13) Tie each length of cord to each of the three rings on the lowest pleat.
-Then thread each length of cord through each of the rings above it, and through the eyelets, finishing on the working side of the batten (see illustration).
-Trim the cords to a suitable length and thread on a wooden acorn.
-Fix a pleat in place on the wall and use to secure the cords.
+Tie each length of cord to each of the three rings on the lowest pleat.
+Then thread each length of cord through each of the rings above it, and through the eyelets, finishing on the working side of the batten.
+Trim the cords to a suitable length and attach the blind pull (painted in a complementary colour if you prefer).
+Fix a cleat in place on the wall and use to secure the cords.

 If you’re looking get crafty, why not start now with our step-by-step guide to transforming your windows?